ibm-cloud-security/appid-serversdk-nodejs/README.md

 If you use the API protection strategy the unauthenticated client will get HTTP 401 response with list of scopes to obtain authorization for as described below.

 If you use the Web application protection strategy the unauthenticated client will get HTTP 302 redirect to the login page hosted by App ID service (or, depending on configuration, directly to identity provider login page).
-WebAppStrategy, as name suggests, best fit for building web applications.
+WebAppStrategy, as the name suggests, best fit for building web applications.

 In addition, the SDK provides helper utilities centered around tokens and user profiles.
 The token manager supports token retrieval for additional flows such as Application Identity and Custom Identity, as well as token specific functions.
 The user profile manager supports helper functions that retrieve identity provider and custom profile information about the user.